tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/Cypher.md

 The result is shown in [c19.out](https://github.com/tigergraph/ecosys/blob/master/demos/guru_scripts/docker/tutorial/4.x/cypher/c19.out) under `/home/tigergraph/tutorial/4.x/cypher/c19.out`

 ## Aggregate Function
 Aggregation functions in OpenCypher allow you to perform calculations over a set of values, summarizing or transforming the data into a single result.
-These functions are typically used in combination with the WITH or RETURN clauses to compute aggregate values based on certain criteria.
+These functions are typically used in combination with the `WITH` or `RETURN` clauses to compute aggregate values based on certain criteria.
+In `WITH` and `RETURN`, other non-aggregate expressions are used form groups of the matched rows.

 ### Common Aggregation Functions:
 - ***COUNT()***: Counts the number of items in a given set. e.g. COUNT(*), COUNT(1), COUNT(DISTINCT columnName).